kvietmeier/Terraform/README.md

 #### GCP Quirks

-* Linux images provided on GCP dop not hage cloud-init installed You will need to use the metadata block in the VM resource to run a startup scrupt to install it
+* Linux images provided on GCP do not have cloud-init installed!
+  You will need to use the metadata block in the VM resource to run a startup scrupt to install it

   This code runs a small script to install cloud-init and reboot then adds SSH keys to authorized_keys, enables serial port access and then adds the cloud-init.yml to configure the system.